Knot doubling operators and bordered Heegaard Floer homology: Background on bordered Heegaard Floer homology

 by an edge

 (or eliminating such an edge if one already exists).
 The $\AA_\infty$ module $M'$ described by the resulting graph is then $\AA_\infty$ chain homotopic to $M$.
 If $M$ is a filtered $\AA_\infty$-module and the edge being canceled is filtration-preserving (i.e., $x_i$ and $x_j$ have the same filtration level), then $M'$ is filtered $\AA_\infty$ chain homotopic to $M$.
 Similar techniques may also be used for bimodules.

-The author has written a \emph{Mathematica} package that implements these procedures for modules over the torus algebra, as well as the box tensor product.
-This package is available online at \url{http://www.math.columbia.edu/~topology/programs.html}.
+(As in Figure \ref{fig:identityAA}, we frequently omit the parentheses and commas on the edge labels for conciseness; with this notation, concatenation does not indicate multiplication in $\AA$.)